 Filed June 18, 2008

-Techniques are provided for creating and updating a entity hierarchy (taxonomy) based on information captured about user interaction with a system.
+Techniques are provided for creating and updating an entity hierarchy (search taxonomies) based on information captured about user interaction with a system.
 Techniques are also provided for using the taxonomy to determine the nature of entities represented by terms submitted to a search engine.
-Search logs analyzed for related sets of entities, and used to improve the taxonomy for storing information.
+Search logs analyzed for related sets of entities and used to improve the taxonomy for storing information.

-Many of the examples included in the patent description involve well known people or places or things, often referred to as “named entities,” such as Johnny Depp or the Empire State Building, but the patent filing tells us that it might include broad and specific categories that don’t involve named entities as well, from “humans” to “11th grade teachers.”
+Many of the search taxonomies examples included in the patent description involve well-known people or places or things, often referred to as “named entities,” such as Johnny Depp or the Empire State Building, but the patent filing tells us that it might include broad and specific categories that don’t involve named entities as well, from “humans” to “11th grade teachers.”

 When it comes to certain types of categories, such as those that might list people, there may be default attributes associated with those that are defined by human editors, such as a “date of birth,” or “place of birth,” or a “date of death.”